Nitrokey/nitrokey-3-tests/README.md

 ## Quickstart

-To be able to run the tests using usbip simulation, copy the `usbip-runner` and `usbip-provisioner` binaries from the `nitrokey-3-firmware` repository to this directory ([PR](https://github.com/Nitrokey/nitrokey-3-firmware/pull/135)) and make sure that the `vhci-hcd` kernel module is loaded.
+To be able to run the tests using usbip simulation, copy the `usbip-runner`, `usbip-provisioner`, `usbip-runner-old` and `usbip-provisioner-old` binaries from the `nitrokey-3-firmware` repository to this directory ([PR](https://github.com/Nitrokey/nitrokey-3-firmware/pull/135)) and make sure that the `vhci-hcd` kernel module is loaded.

 - Lint the test code and run all tests in a docker container:
   ```